zivmax/cs132-elevator/README.md

 The system uses strings to represent operations (actions initiated by users) and events (notifications from the system).

-### 4.1 User Operations (Your System Sends)
+### 4.1 User Operations (Your System Receives)

-These are the commands your elevator system can send to the test environment:
+These are the commands your elevator system will receive from the test environment:

 - `"open_door"`: Opens the door of the _currently targeted_ elevator (see `floor_arrived` event).
 You should determine which elevator to open the door for based on the current state of your system.
 - `"close_door"`: Closes the door of the _currently targeted_ elevator.